-There are no "right answers," but you need to find schools that are good "fits" in all of those categories that are reach, possible, and likely schools.
+There are no "right answers," but you need to find schools that are good "fits" across a range of viability.

 Sample Surveys Questions:

 Self-Reflection

 - 1. What are the first three adjectives you would use to describe yourself? - 2.
 What would you do if you had a free day? - 3.
 What are your favorite three books? - 4.
 How would you describe yourself? - 5.
 How would your parents describe you? - 6.
 What would you do if you won the lottery? - 7.
 What is your dream career? - 8.
 Describe your family.
 What is your role?